 Coast and marine monitoring and evaluation

-The Natural Resources Adelaide & Mt Lofty Ranges (AMLR) coast and marine team works to protect coast, estuarine and marine environments.
+The Natural Resources Adelaide and Mt Lofty Ranges (AMLR) coast and marine team works to protect coast, estuarine and marine environments.

 To help ensure the balance between use and protection of these ecosystems, Natural Resources AMLR monitors: